-Servicing the Internal HBA Card and HBA Super Capacitor
+Servicing the Internal HBA Card and HBA Super Capacitor (FRU)

-The following section describes how to service and install the Oracle Storage 12 Gb SAS PCIe RAID HBA, Internal card in the HC and XT servers..
-The internal HBA card and HBA super capacitor are replaceable components.
-For more information about replaceable components, see Replaceable Components.
+The following section describes how to service and install the Oracle Storage 12 Gb SAS PCIe RAID HBA, Internal card and HBA super capacitor.
+The internal HBA card and HBA super capacitor are field-replaceable units (FRUs).
+For more information about FRUs and CRUs, see About System Components.